DataBranner/AlgorithmPlay/python_kmp/README.md

     fill_skip_ahead_array(subsequence)

-which returns an array that is improves the efficiency of `match` through a clever form of dynamic programming: it reports the longest prefix of the `subsequence` that also appears as a "proper suffix" of `subsequence`.
+which returns an array that improves the efficiency of `match` through a clever form of dynamic programming: it reports the longest prefix of the `subsequence` that also appears as a "proper suffix" of `subsequence`.
 That means the suffix can be skipped in later searches, since it is already known that the suffix is a match for the beginning of the `subsequence`, by some number of characters.

 This implementation basically follows Cormen et al., Ch.
 32, with some unobtrusive Pythonic features (zero-indexing, `yield`, `list.append`).